CastellaniDavide/Compass-MarconiVr/README.md

 ---
 ### Version_0.1.0_2019-09-27
 #### Added
-- Create a schematic idealy app (on appinventor.it)
+- Create a schematic ideally app (on appinventor.it)